github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme.md

 {% data reusables.profile.create-profile-readme %}
 1. Above the right sidebar, click **Edit README**.

-  The generated README file is pre-populated with a template to give you some inspiration for your profile README.
+  The generated README file is pre-populated with a template to gives you an example for your profile.

 For a summary of all the available emojis and their codes, see "[Emoji cheat sheet](https://www.webfx.com/tools/emoji-cheat-sheet/)."